Mother says 4 of 7 killed in Iowa tornadoes from same family

 "I just can't describe how wonderful Mike was.
 Everybody loved him," Larson said.
 "It just rips your heart out.
 My grandchildren were wonderful.
 They were just the light of my life."

 Two others killed in the tornado — Rodney Clark, 64, and Cecilia Lloyd, 72 — lived in homes just down the street from Bazley that were also hit by the tornado.
-It was rated an EF-4, with peak winds of 170 mph (274 kph), the National Weather Service said Monday.
-The tornado was on the ground for nearly 70 miles (113 kilometers), leaving the longest path of destruction since a 1984 tornado that carved a path 117 miles (188 kilometers) long.
+It was rated an EF-4, with peak winds of 170 mph, the National Weather Service said Monday.
+The tornado was on the ground for nearly 70 miles, leaving the longest path of destruction since a 1984 tornado that carved a path 117 miles long.

 Saturday's storms damaged or destroyed dozens of homes and downed power lines and trees, causing some power outages.

-The tornadoes were followed by winter storms overnight Sunday into Monday that dropped about 5 inches (12.7 centimeters) of snow in central Iowa and 6.5 inches (16.5 centimeters) in Mount Vernon in eastern Iowa.
+The tornadoes were followed by winter storms overnight Sunday into Monday that dropped about 5 inches of snow in central Iowa and 6.5 inches in Mount Vernon in eastern Iowa.

 The snow prompted officials to cancel Monday's planned storm cleanup efforts after hundreds of volunteers helped out on Sunday.
 The cleanup was expected to resume Tuesday, but more snow is in the forecast for Thursday, which could cause additional delays.